-Study finds large proportion of intellectual disability is not genetically inheritedSeptember 26th, 2012 in Genetics /
+Study finds large proportion of intellectual disability is not genetically inheritedSeptember 26, 2012 in Medicine & Health / Genetics

 New research published Online First in The Lancet suggests that a high proportion of severe intellectual disability results from genetic causes that are not inherited.
 These findings are good news for parents, indicating a low risk of passing on the disorder to further children.